You are here

 If you've just moved to Canada, it's important to make sure you have received all the vaccines recommended for adults in BC.
 These vaccines might be different from those recommended in your home country.

-Residents of Extended or Intermediate Care Facilities
+Residents of Care Facilities

 Health conditions